- Urban Planner

 Career Path Progression for Urban Planner

-Planning Manager: Planning manager assists in all new product developments and improvements to existing products.
-Assist all new product development and improvement in all existing products and ensure optimal inventory level at all times.
+Planning Manager: Planning manager is a senior level job role in the career as Urban Planner.
+He or she requires to assist in all new product developments and improvements to existing products.
+Such planning jobs requires providing assistance in all new product development and improvement in all existing products and ensure optimal inventory level at all times.
 They act as intermediaries between community, developers, government entities, and businesses.
 They prepare a budget and oversees expenditures.
 They set goals, policies, and procedures for the project.
 They need to interpret and evaluate legal documents and relevant legislation to assess the impact on the project.
 They offer employee training and development.
 They communicate with other managers, supervisors, and colleagues throughout the project.
 They participate in all evaluation meetings on a weekly and monthly basis.
 They are the ones responsible for planning inventory levels and locations and execute all forecasting and planning programs.
 They are the ones maintaining an optimal level of performance within the required budget and ensure compliance with all standard projects.

-Assistant Planner: Assistant Planner works under the supervision of a senior planner.
-He/she is responsible for leading and coordinating long-range planning projects and county-wide land use policy issues.
-They are responsible for the planning, administration, and operation of a variety of programs and projects within the planning division, and assists the manager with overall administrative responsibilities.
-Irrespective of the organization where an assistant planner works, he must possess excellent skills of communication, documentation, statistical analysis; technical skills (CAD, MS Office, and internet), and many more.
-Assistant planners must be willing to learn and grow with every project in order to be a worthy employee for the organization.
+Assistant Planner: An Assistant Planner is a mid-level job role in the career as an Urban Planner.
+He or she works under the supervision of a senior planner.
+An Assistant Planner is responsible for leading and coordinating long-range planning projects and county-wide land use policy issues.
+Assistant Planners are responsible for the planning, administration, and operation of a variety of programs and projects within the planning division, and assists the manager with overall administrative responsibilities.
+Irrespective of the organisation where an Assistant Planner works, he must possess excellent skills of communication, documentation, statistical analysis; technical skills (CAD, MS Office, and internet), and many more.
+Assistant Planners must be willing to learn and grow with every project in order to be a worthy employee for the organization.
 The assistant planner's responsibilities are to undertake all the administrative and operational tasks and support in the planning and execution of a project in which they work.

-Senior Project Manager: Senior project manager is responsible for validating drawings, specifications, method statements, SOPs, design parameters and detailed schedules of designs required for the delivery of township, residential and commercial projects.
-They need to schedule all the planning and are required to secure funding for projects.
-They need to ensure that team members complete tasks according to the schedule.
+Senior Project Manager: Senior Project Manager is a senior-level job role in the career as an Urban Planner.
+He or she is responsible for validating drawings, specifications, method statements, SOPs, design parameters and detailed schedules of designs required for the delivery of township, residential and commercial projects.
+Senior Project Managers are responsible for scheduling all the planning and are required to secure funding for projects.
+They need to ensure that team member complete tasks according to the schedule.
 The key responsibility includes identifying if any staff members require further training and provide the training.
 They have to research industry trends and innovations.
 They implement value engineering in design, coordinate with infrastructure planners, environmental and green building consultants for IGBC (Indian Green Building Council/ environmental clearances.

 What is the job outlook for Urban Planner?